Aironet

-Cisco Aironet is a maker of wireless networking equipment currently operated as a division of Cisco Systems.
-It was started by ex-Marconi Wireless employees in 1986 as Telesystems SLW in Canada, right after the United States Federal Communications Commission (FCC) opened up the ISM bands for spread spectrum license-free use.
+Aironet Wireless Communications, Inc. was an American manufacturer of wireless networking equipment.
+It was started by ex-Marconi Wireless employees in 1986 as Telesystems SLW in Canada, right after the United States Federal Communications Commission opened up the ISM bands for spread spectrum license-free use.
 Telxon acquired Telesystems SLW in 1992, and Aironet Wireless Communications was spun off from Telxon's RF Division in 1994.
-Cisco Systems acquired Aironet in 1999.
+Cisco Systems acquired Aironet in 1999 and kept it as a subsidiary for several years.

 One of its pre-acquisition direct competitors was NCR and its successors (AT&T and Lucent), who sold the WaveLAN wireless networking technology.